aws/aws-cdk-rfcs/text/0314-cdk-construct-hub.md

 }
 ```

-The *Ingestion* function produces no output, but inserts (or updates) items in
+The *Ingestion* function produces no output, but creates the `assembly.json`
-the DynamoDB Table, according to the schema defined in [DynamoDB Object
-Schema](#dynamodb-object-schema).
-It also creates the `assembly.json` object,
-which is a full copy of the `.jsii` assembly object.
+object, which is a full copy of the `.jsii` assembly object.

 #### "Doc-Gen" Function

-The *Doc-Gen* function is triggered from DynamoDB Table stream events that
+The *Doc-Gen* function is triggered from S3 object update events.
-include the "New" image.

 It produces no particular output, but creates or updates the relevant object
-in the S3 Bucket that contains package information:
+in the S3 Bucket that contains transliterated package information:

 ```ts
 import { Assembly } from '@jsii/spec';